Arno0x/DBC2/readme.md

 TODO
 ------------

-This is version beta of this tool, and my first project developped with Python.
-So it is probably full of bugs, not written in the most *Pythonic* way.
+This is still version beta of this tool, and my first project developped with Python and C#.
+So it is probably full of bugs, not written in the most *Pythonic* of CSharp'ish way.
 Bugs fixes and improvements will come over time as I'll be getting feedback on this tool.

-What needs to be added/fixed:
+To be added in the next releases:
-- During file transfer (sendFile and getFile commands) handle file name with a space
+- Gather basic system information for each agent at startup
-- Ability to task an agent with more than one task at a time
+- Possibility to task an agent with more than one task at a time

-- Provide more stager types
+To be fixed:
 - Fix missing encryption on the "sendFile" function (*due to me being lazy: on the agent side I wanted to leverage the WebClient->DownloadFile function and I'm not sure how to put my decryption routine in the middle of the flow without having to rewrite this function by hand*).
 This is the only data that is not encrypted.
 Anything flowing from the agent back to the controller through the Dropbox servers is properly encrypted.